sympy/sympy/doc/src/modules/polys/domainsintro.rst

 ====================================

-Note that domain elements are not of the same type as ordinary sympy expressions which are subclasses of :py:class:`~.Basic` such as :py:class:`~sympy.core.numbers.Integer`.
+Note that domain elements are not of the same type as ordinary sympy expressions which are subclasses of :py:class:`~.Expr` such as :py:class:`~sympy.core.numbers.Integer`.
 Ordinary sympy expressions are created with the :py:func:`~sympy.core.sympify.sympify` function.::